Alliegaytor/discord-term/README.md

 Discord Terminal will show you the first channel in the first server that the Discord API is set to find.
 The channels are on the left hand side and you can click on them to navigate through them.

-The command `/tc` toggles the visibility of the channel picker, and `/tg` toggles the server (guild) picker.
-By default only the channel picker is visible.
+The `/tc` command toggles the visibility of the channel picker, allowing you to quickly switch between channels.
+Similarly, the `/tg` command toggles the server (guild) picker.
+By default, only the channel picker is visible.

-Using `/tip` will display some tips in the headerbar.
-Note that these are currently being worked on and are considered incomplete.

-The headerbar can be disabled with `/toggleheader` and Discord Term will remember your preference. `/emoji` toggles emoji support.
+The `/tip` command displays some tips in the headerbar, which can be toggled with `/toggleheader`.
+Discord Term will store your preference.

-If anything bugs out use `/reset`.
-It *should* fix almost all visual problems.
-Resizing the window and `/clear` have shown to sometimes fix ui issues as well.
+If you ever experience any graphical bugs, `/reset` *should* fix almost all visual problems.
+Resizing the window and using the `/clear` command have shown to sometimes fix ui issues as well.
+Disabling emojis with the `/emoji` command may also help.

 <details>
 <summary>